Nissan Bluebird: Historic vehicles

 The DAT corporation had been producing cars since 1914, but through the 1920s, much of their profitability depended on government subsidies of their large trucks.
 A 1930 ministerial ordinance by the Japanese government declared that drivers' licenses would not be required for cars with engines up to 500 cc displacement, and that the purchase of these vehicles would be taxed at a lower rate.
 DAT began to produce a small car for this market.
 The new car was called "Datson"(i.e. "Son of DAT") and later "Datsun" to distinguish it from the full-sized trucks and cars the company had produced in the past.

 Datsun Type 10 – 17

 Type 10

 In 1929, DAT built a small-car prototype called the DAT 91.
 They ended up marketing this model as the DATSON Type 10 ("son of DAT"), since it was a shrunken version of the earlier 31.
 "DAT" was now a backronym for Durable, Attractive, and Trustworthy.
-The car fit into a new category of small cars, limited to half a liter's displacement.
+The car fit into a new category of small cars, limited to half a litre's displacement.
 The production version was powered by DAT's own four-cylinder, side-valve engine of 495 cc.
 It (and the inauspicious "DATSON" name, with "son" being close to 損, the Japanese word for "loss") was replaced by the Datsun Type 11 in 1932.